zhongfu/tp/docs/UserGuide.md

     <figcaption
         style="text-align: center;
                font-style: italic;">
-        The job list after the job is marked and payment is finalised
+        The job list after the job is marked as done and payments are finalised
     </figcaption>
 <br>